-- Those activities listed in section 4 of the Local Government (Rating) Act 2002 Schedule 1 (including parks, libraries, halls, and similar), - Rental housing provided within the Council's Social Housing activity, and - Any other community benefit use (excluding infrastructural asset rating units).
+- Those activities listed in Schedule 1 Part 1 clause 4 of the Local Government (Rating) Act 2002 (including parks, libraries, halls, and similar), - Rental housing provided within the Council's Social Housing activity, and - Any other community benefit use (excluding infrastructural asset rating units).

-Remission 3: Rates - Late payment penalties
+Remission 3: Rates - Late payment and arrears penalties

-Council charges penalties for late payment of rates, in accordance with sections 57 & 58 of the Local Government (Rating) Act 2002.
+Council charges penalties for late payment of rates and for rates arrears, in accordance with sections 57 & 58 of the Local Government (Rating) Act 2002.